Invoca/call_load_tester/README.md

    ```

 ## Usage
+#### General
+1. Use the start.rb script to create calls to a destination number.
+The script will gradually increase the number of concurrent calls.
+2. Monitor the system you are testing
+3. Use the end.rb script to hang up the calls you created in step 1.

-### Starting calls
+#### Starting calls
 The start.rb script will start calls at a maximum calls per second you specify.
 The script can also, optionally end the calls after it starts them all.

 The script writes the SIDs of the calls it starts to a file in the same directory as the script called `call_sids_[TIMESTAMP].csv`.
 This file can be passed to the end.rb script to end the calls.

-**It is recommend that you use the --dry_run flag to test your configuration before placing actual calls.**
+> :warning: **It is recommend that you use the --dry_run flag to test your configuration before placing actual calls.**

 ```
 ruby start.rb ARGUMENTS